SPT Young Offshore Pipeline Engineers Seminar

 in collaboration with

-SPT is proud to announce a new initiative for 2024 with the launch of a one-day technical programme developed for young engineers and new entrants to the subsea and offshore pipeline industry.
-The SPT Young Offshore Pipeline Engineers seminar has been developed in collaboration with Young Pipeline Professionals Europe (YPPE) and will be held the day before the SPT 2024 congress on Tuesday 22 October at the Leonardo Royal Hotel London Tower Bridge.
+In 2024 SPT proudly launched a new initiative with a one-day technical programme for young engineers and new entrants to the subsea and offshore pipeline industry.
+The 2025 SPT Young Offshore Pipeline Engineers seminar developed in collaboration with Young Pipeline Professionals Europe (YPPE) will be held the day before the SPT 2025 congress on Monday 22 September at the Leonardo Royal Hotel London Tower Bridge.

 Industry experts will discuss lessons learned and introduce young engineers to some of the new technologies currently under development or in operation.